THE MAGAZINE

 – Submissions are considered as they arrive.
 We don’t enter discussion or correspondence.

-– All payments are non-refundable
+– All payments are non-refundable.

 Direct all enquiries via Direct Message on Twitter / X @thebloodpudding